 Let’s face it; teens are so busy these days – schoolwork, sports practice, friends, plus the ever present cell phone – it is any wonder that chores are just not on their radar?
 It gets even harder with surly teenagers.
 But with a little patience, it is possible to figure out how to get teenagers to do their chores.
 No singing required!

 Why It’s so Important to Get Your Teen to Clean up Their Messes

-Yes, I know it’s tempting to just shut the door and don’t force your teen to clean up and do their chores.
-It is easier – yes.
-But you are doing them a disservice.
+Yes, I know it’s tempting to just shut the door and not force your teen to clean up after themselves.
+It IS easier – yes.
+I’ve been there times three.
+But as a parent, you are doing them a disservice.
 In just a few years, these folks are going to be out on their own in their own dorm rooms or apartments.
 And you don’t want to have their roommates and future spouses giving you the stinkeye, because you didn’t make the effort to teach them to clean up after themselves.
 Trust me.

 A Technique that Works to Get Teen to Clean Up without Nagging

 So, what’s a parent to do?
 I think most parents have discovered that nagging and lectures just aren’t effective to get our teens to clean up.
 Why not try a totally different tactic?
 Simple appreciation.

 One of my managers had a sign in his office that stated this principle perfectly.
 It said:

 Actions that are recognized and rewarded will be repeated